-Human memory study adds to global debateFebruary 5th, 2013 in Neuroscience
+Human memory study adds to global debateFebruary 5, 2013 in Medicine & Health / Neuroscience

 (Medical Xpress)—An international study involving researchers from the University of Adelaide has made a major contribution to the ongoing scientific debate about how processes in the human brain support memory and recognition.

 The study used a rare technique in which data was obtained from within the brain itself, using electrodes placed inside the brains of surgery patients.

 Obtained in Germany, the data was sent to the University of Adelaide's School of Psychology for further analysis using new techniques developed there.
 The results are published today in the Proceedings of the National Academy of Sciences (PNAS).

 "Being able to understand how human memory works is important because there is a range of conditions that affect memory, such as Alzheimer's disease, head injury, and ageing," says Professor John Dunn, Head of the School of Psychology at the University of Adelaide and a co-author of the study, which was led by researchers at the universities of Cambridge, UK, and Bonn, Germany.

 "Scientists know a lot about memory from years of study, but there is an ongoing debate about how certain mechanisms in the brain process memory, and how those mechanisms work together.

 "What we're looking at is how the human brain processes 'recognition memory', which is our ability to recognise people, objects or events that we've encountered in the past."

 The debate has centered on two key regions in the brain: